-Enroute communications, other than Terminal (In-Range), exist between an aircraft and its operating agency when the aircraft is at or above 10,000 feet.
+Communication, other than "Terminal (In-Range)", between an aircraft and its operating agency when the aircraft is at or above 10,000 feet.

 3.2.2.5 Terminal (In-Range) Communications

 Terminal (in-range) communications consist of communications between an aircraft and the arrival or departure ground personnel.
 These communications are typically carried out without a third-party radio operator.